Lung Cancer Biomarkers

 Does Non-Small Cell Lung Cancer Have Biomarkers?

 Non-small cell lung cancer (NSCLC) is the most common form of lung cancer in the US, making up 84 percent of all cases with treatment still evolving.
 NSCLC has three subtypes: adenocarcinoma, large-cell carcinoma, and squamous cell carcinoma.
 Adenocarcinoma is a type of cancer that typically develops in mucus-producing cells and accounts for 40 percent of all NSCLC diagnoses.
 On the other hand, squamous cells represent 25 percent of diagnoses and develop in the lining of the bronchi.
 Additionally, large cell carcinoma accounts for 15 percent of NSCLC diagnoses and can occur anywhere in the lungs.
-There are several gene mutation biomarkers for non-small cell lung cancer include:
+There are several gene mutation biomarkers, including the following NSCLC biomarkers:

 - Tumor protein p53 (TP53)